Skip to main content

 Emma Andrews, the CEO of Nextleaf Solutions, which manufactures cannabis extracts like oils, capsules, and vape pens, says she is preparing for a three to five-year time period following the upcoming election before the industry can expect to see changes to the kind of big-ticket items industry have focussed on over the years.
 These include excise tax reforms and changing the THC potency limits, such as the 10mg THC limit for edibles.

-I’m projecting at least kind of a three to five-year timeline before we can ever anticipate any momentum, change, or regulatory reform that could have dramatically affected the industry, whether that’s THC potency limits, whether that’s excise tax.
+I’m projecting at least kind of a three to five-year timeline before we can ever anticipate any momentum, change, or regulatory reform that could dramatically effect the industry, whether that’s THC potency limits, whether that’s excise tax.

 Emma Andrews, CEO, Nextleaf Solutions